We specialise in wooden shuttering for concrete

-Our highly trained carpenters are fully certified CSCS operatives and experts in wooden shuttering, with a vast wealth of experience in formwork ranging from industrial concrete slab work to underpin and structural projects.
+Our highly trained carpenters are fully certified CSCS operatives and experts in wooden shuttering.
+Our team are armed with a vast wealth of experience ranging from industrial concrete slab work, to underpin and structural projects.

 - Steel assembly

 - Reinforced concrete foundations

 We pride ourselves in offering a professional, well-priced service tailored to each project’s individual needs.
 Because of this, our aim is to complete each building project to the highest standard.
 We remain on the job until everything is completed and 100% customer satisfaction is achieved.
 At B A Boyle & Son, we put the onus on quality, and firmly believe that excellent results speak for themselves.

 We are happy to consider all types of concrete formwork including domestic, civil, industrial and commercial.
 Please contact us today and a member of our friendly team would be happy to assist in helping your project move forward.

 Formwork & Shuttering

 What is formwork?

 Formwork is a broad term used to describe the process of designing and creating a temporary mould, into which concrete will be poured, and set.
 Traditional formwork, also known as shuttering, is constructed using timber sheets, however, shuttering and formwork may be completed using a variety of materials, including plastic, steel, and alloyed sheet metals.
 Formwork is utilised in both domestic and commercial construction, and most often used in the creation of concrete buildings, slabs, pillars, and stairs, amongst other products.